digitalfabrik/integreat-app/docs/02-troubleshooting.md

 * Fix

 Uninstall already existing application from target device

+## App hangs on loading screen

+* What went wrong:

+The app starts, but remains in the loading screen for long time

+* Fix

+Close the app on the device complete and re-open it on the device